 What were survivors doing at the time of the incident?

 It’s common for survivors of sexual abuse to feel isolated and alone.
 These troubling numbers are proof that you are not, yet you are also not another number.
 Your story matters, and you can find your voice again.

-Jessica knows what it feels like to be victimized and is a zealous advocate, unmatched in her dedication to empowering people after the tragedy of sexual assault.
+Jessica Pride understands the hardships associated with sexual assault and is a zealous advocate, unmatched in her dedication to empowering people after the tragedy of sexual assault.